-Cr.
-3. A study of the principles and analysis of complex geomorphic processes and the resulting landforms.
-Students will enhance their knowledge of physiographic processes and topographic form through laboratory exercises and field trips.
+2+4, Cr.
+4. A study of the principles and analysis of complex geomorphic processes and the resulting landforms.
+Students will enhance their knowledge of physiographic processes and topographic forms through laboratory exercises and a required 4-day field trip.
 Prerequisite: GEO 104.